-People who suffer from OCD use these rituals as temporary relief from the anxiety that these unwanted thoughts cause.
-As the condition progresses these rituals may become such a large part of the person's life that they can no longer hold down a job or perform regular daily responsibilities.
+People who suffer from OCD follow these urges as temporary relief from the anxiety that unwanted thoughts cause.
+As the condition progresses, these urges may become such a large part of the person's life that they can no longer hold down a job or perform daily duties.

 Many people who suffer from OCD feel deeply ashamed and hide their condition.
 This only adds to the anxiety and can make their conditions nearly unmanageable.
-There is an effective treatment for OCD although it can't be cured; it can be managed to the point where a person can live a normal and healthy life relatively free of anxiety and obsession.
-But prior to that- what causes OCD and how to know if you or someone has OCD disorder.
+There is an effective treatment for OCD.
+Although it can't be cured; it can be managed to the point where a person can live a normal and healthy life relatively free of anxiety and obsession.
+But prior to that, let’s understand what causes OCD and how to know if you or someone has OCD disorder.

-No one knows what causes OCD.
-It is thought to run in families and tied to an imbalance in brain chemistry.
+The exact cause of OCD has eluded scientists and researchers.
+However, some factors have been linked to OCD.
+It is thought to run in families and linked to an imbalance in brain chemistry.
 People may exhibit symptoms of it early in life or develop it later in life.
 One-third of the people who suffer from OCD develop the condition as teenagers or younger.
 It affects just as many men as women and knows no racial or economic boundaries.